soundpress/nycadministrativecode/docs/c19/index.rst

 f.
 To compile and maintain complete and accurate records relating to all charges and dispositions;

 g.
-To remit to the commissioner of finance , on or before the fifteenth day of each month, all monetary penalties or fees received by the bureau during the prior calendar month, along with a statement thereof, and, at the same time, to file a duplicate copy of such statement with the comptroller;
+To remit to the commissioner of finance, on or before the fifteenth day of each month, all monetary penalties or fees received by the bureau during the prior calendar month, along with a statement thereof, and, at the same time, to file a duplicate copy of such statement with the comptroller;

 h.
 To prepare and issue a notice of violation in blank to members of the police department, the fire department, the department of transportation and to other officers as the bureau by regulation shall determine.
 The notice of violation, when filled in and sworn to or affirmed by such designated officers, and served as provided in this chapter, shall constitute notice of the parking violation charged.